petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates.md

 1. Search for _compact_, then click _Actions_ (![Actions](../../images/icon-actions.png)) &rarr; _Make a Copy_ for the Search Results Template.

-1. Name it _Compact with Modified Date_.
+1. Name it _Compact with Details_.

-1. Your copy appears in the list with the others, so click _Compact with Modified Date_ to begin editing.
+1. Your copy appears in the list with the others, so click _Compact with Details_ to begin editing.

 1. Replace the list item with this code: